craftcms/docs/docs/3.x/dev/element-queries/matrix-block-queries.md

 ### `orderBy`

 Determines the order that the Matrix blocks should be returned in.
+(If empty, defaults to `sortOrder ASC`.)